cztomsik/graffiti/README.md

 render(<App />, new Window("Hello"))
 ```

-and it should show some text if you run it with `npx ts-node -I '//' -O '{"jsx": "react"}' -T main.tsx`.
+and it should show some text if you run it with `npx ts-node -I '//' -O '{"jsx": "react", "target": "es2017"}' -T main.tsx`.
+Note that es2017 is really important here - otherwise no text will be shown.
 All of this is a bit hairy for now.

 ## Running examples
 ```bash